 When skin grows older, it loses its elasticity and won't have the same tautness that it had when younger.
 Since estrogen is an important factor in collagen production, wrinkles, including crow's feet, often become more pronounced after menopause.

 Other conditions that contribute to crow's feet include genetics, smoking, and sun damage.
 Some people are just prone to wrinkling around the eyes and it runs in their families.
 Though there isn't much you can do to curtail genetics, you can use the knowledge to increase your prevention methods for dietary and environmental factors that you can control.

 Smoking robs the skin of vital nutrients and increases the risk of developing wrinkles.
-Quitting smoking is imperative for those who wish to prevent crow's feet.
+Quitting smoking is imperative for those who wish to prevent crow's feet and fine lines.